Longwater1234/gallanfashionstore/README.md

 # gallanfashionstore

-Simple PHP Fashion e-commerce website project.
-With minimal CSS.
+Simple PHP Fashion e-commerce website project with Admin Panel.
+With very minimal CSS.
+Beginner friendly.

-DATABASE NAME: gallanshop
+DEFAULT DATABASE NAME: **gallanshop**

+## Quick Start:

-- FIRST, CREATE A DATABASE CALLED "gallanshop" in MYSQL
+-   FIRST, CREATE A DATABASE CALLED "`gallanshop`" in MYSQL. (can rename it however you wish.)
-- THEN, import the file `gallanshop.sql` found in the folder "database".
+-   THEN, import to the DB the file `gallanshop.sql` found inside the folder `database`.
+-   Change connection settings in `/connections/localhost.php` to include your MySQL password if applicable.

 ### FOR ADMIN PANEL

 **Defaults:**

 -   (These are hardcoded.
-Can be changed in `/admin/adminlogin.php` or stored in database)
+Can be changed in `/admin/adminlogin.php` OR stored in database [ RECOMMENDED ] in _Admin_ table)
 -   ADMIN USERNAME: `admin`
 -   ADMIN PASS WORD: `admin123`